official-tstc/official-tstc/README.md

 Our goal is to develop functional software with free versions that work well without collecting user data.
 The paid versions will be one-time purchases, with no subscriptions, and will not alter the service but simply enhance it, ensuring that the free version remains fully functional and not limited.

-Founded on August 10, 2024, in Brazil by @georgejrdev
+Founded on August 10, 2024, in Brazil by [George Júnior](https://github.com/georgejrdev).

 <hr>